CapgeminiNorway/crawlerbaba/README.md

 # set vimeoToken as env-variable
 $ export VIMEO_TOKEN=<your-vimeo-token>

-# OR just enter it when app asks your for it
+# OR just enter it when app asks you for it

 ```